AmmarAbouZor/presentations/performance/performance.md

 <!-- alignment: center -->

 # Give the compiler all available infos:
 The Rust compiler is very good at optimizing at compile time.
 As a general rule, the more information it has up front, the better its optimizations will be.
-When we write code that lets the compiler figure things out early, for example by using generics, we give it the chance to create faster and more specific machine code for each exact situation.
+When we write code that lets the compiler figure things out early, for example with generics, we give it the chance to create faster and more specific machine code for each exact situation.
+This approach also provides a forward-looking benefit: your code can gain further performance improvements with each new compiler version without any manual changes!

 <!--pause-->